 This didn’t make me Catholic; it made me more confused and ungrounded.

-As I listened, Scott clearly demonstrated how the key foundation of our Protestant faith, sola Scriptura, was not biblical, nor theologically or philosophically sound; in fact, the very Scripture text we used to defend the foundational doctrine, in 2 Timothy 3:14-17, did not actually teach it.
+As I listened, Scott clearly demonstrated how the key foundation of our Protestant faith, sola scriptura, was not biblical, nor was it theologically or philosophically sound; in fact, the very Scripture text we used to defend the foundational doctrine, in 2 Timothy 3:14–17, did not actually teach it.
 St Paul said that all Scripture is profitable for equipping us for good works, but not that it was the sole authority of our faith!
-In essence, I really had never “seen” this verse either, because I had always read it through the lenses of my hidden assumptions.
+In essence, I really had never “seen” these verses either, because I had always read the passages through the lenses of my hidden assumptions.

-He pointed out a third verse I had never “seen,” 2 Thessalonians 2:15, “Therefore, brethren, stand fast and hold to the traditions which you were taught, whether by word or our epistle” (NKJV).
+He pointed out a third verse I had never “seen,” 2 Thessalonians 2:15, “Therefore, brethren, stand fast and hold the traditions which you were taught, whether by word or our epistle” (NKJV).
 Traditions?
-This verse spoke of the importance of passing on faithfully the apostolic tradition, which was received primarily through the spoken word, and only secondarily through epistles when an apostle could not get to his people to speak to them orally!
+This verse spoke of the importance of passing on faithfully the Apostolic Tradition, which was received primarily through the spoken word, and only secondarily through epistles when an Apostle could not get to his people to speak to them orally.

-After listening to Scott’s tape, the Protestant foundation of sola fide also began to topple.
-I never questioned, from the time of my Lutheran catechetical formation, that we are saved by faith alone, but Scott drew my attention to another verse I had never “seen,” James 2:24, which states, “You see then that a man is justified by works, and not by faith only” (NKJV).
-This revelation concurred with what I had always known in my conscience to be true: we are not merely “once saved, always saved” through some one-time surrendering statement of faith in Christ; we must live this out by grace in love for the rest of our lives!
-Again, as St. James wrote, “But be doers of the word, and not hearers only, deceiving yourselves” (1:22 NKJV).
-Scott pointed out that Luther had added the word “alone” to Romans 3:28, and when challenged, Luther refused to back down, claiming it was assumed in the text!
+After listening to Scott’s tape, I found the Protestant foundation of sola fide was also beginning to topple.
+I never questioned, from the time of my Lutheran catechetical formation, that we are saved by faith alone.
+Scott, however, drew my attention to another verse I had never “seen,” James 2:24, which states, “You see then that a man is justified by works, and not by faith only” (NKJV).
+This revelation concurred with what I had always known in my conscience to be true: we are not merely “once saved, always saved” through some one-time surrendering statement of faith in Christ.
+We must live this out by grace in love for the rest of our lives.
+Again, as St. James wrote, “But be doers of the word, and not hearers only, deceiving yourselves” (1:22, NKJV).
+Scott pointed out that Luther had added the word “alone” to Romans 3:28, and when challenged, Luther refused to back down, claiming it was assumed in the text.

 When I returned home, I didn’t reveal any of this to Marilyn.
-She already was a bit concerned about my leaving the pastorate to return to school; I didn’t think she would be keen about these new revelations.
-I closed myself away in my study, but instead of reading my biology assignments, I read Karl Keating’s book from cover to cover and he provided even more answers to my many “why” questions.
-He particularly pointed out that the many “fundamentalist” assumptions, to which I had long held, owe their formation not to clear biblical foundations but to the “traditions” or opinions of the founders of evangelical fundamentalism.
+She already was a bit concerned about my leaving the pastorate to return to school.
+I didn’t think she would be keen about these new revelations.
+I closed myself away in my study, but instead of reading my biology assignments, I read Karl Keating’s book from cover to cover, and he provided even more answers to my many “why” questions.
+His excellent book particularly pointed out that the many “Fundamentalist” assumptions, to which I had long held, owe their formation not to clear biblical foundations but to the “traditions” or opinions of the founders of Evangelical Fundamentalism.

-None of this, however, was making me “Catholic”; just more confused.
-So I called Scott, and met with him and others, posing every “why” question that rose to the surface, and debating all aspects of Catholic doctrine, practice, and devotions that ran cross-grain to my Protestant sensibilities.
+None of this, however, was making me “Catholic” — just more confused.
+So I called Scott.
+I met with him and others, posing every “why” question that rose to the surface and debating all aspects of Catholic doctrine, practice, and devotions that ran cross-grain to my Protestant sensibilities.

-Then I read a book by John Henry Cardinal Newman, entitled Apologia Pro Vita Sua.
-I had never heard of this famous nineteenth century Anglican clergy convert priest until well on into my journey, but once I heard about this universally respected autobiography of his conversion, I had to read it.
+Then I read a book by John Henry Newman, entitled Apologia pro Vita Sua.
+I had never heard of this famous nineteenth-century Anglican clergy convert priest until well on into my journey.
+Once I heard about this universally respected autobiography of his conversion, however, I had to read it.
 Although his journey was completely different than mine, it was mine.
-His testimony convinced me that I could no longer be a Protestant, because he helped me to realize that, even though the sixteenth century Catholic Church and culture desperately needed renewal, the schismatic reaction of the Reformation was not the answer, for it had only led to a myriad of more splinters, leading only to confusion.
+His testimony convinced me that I could no longer be a Protestant.
+He helped me to realize that, even though the sixteenth-century Catholic Church and culture desperately needed renewal, the schismatic reaction of the Reformation was not the answer, for it had only led to a myriad of more splinters, leading only to confusion.

 I could no longer be Protestant, but I couldn’t be Catholic!
-Even though I had to turn from (metanoia) my Protestant assumptions and background, I was not yet comfortable turning toward the pervasive strangeness of Catholicism: not just the unfamiliar and uncomfortable doctrines concerning purgatory and Mary, or the unappealing statues and artwork, or the seemingly bizarre devotions to supposed apparitions, or the “superstitious” use of sacramentals, like sticking green scapulars between mattresses to convert family members or the burying of St. Joseph Statues to sell homes, but mostly the trusting of the Church’s Magisterium in union with a pope in Rome.
+Even though I had to turn from (metanoia) my Protestant assumptions and background, I was not yet comfortable turning toward the pervasive strangeness of Catholicism: not just the unfamiliar and uncomfortable doctrines concerning purgatory and Mary; or the unappealing statues and artwork; or the seemingly bizarre devotions to supposed apparitions; or the “superstitious” use of sacramentals, like sticking green scapulars between mattresses to convert family members or the burying of St. Joseph statues to sell homes.
+No, what concerned me most was trusting my faith to the Church’s Magisterium in union with a pope in Rome.
 All of this ran cross-current to both my Protestant and my “American” sensibilities!

 Upon This Rock

-I realized that everything came down to one basic doctrine; even the validity of our belief in the Trinity and the divinity of Christ, which cannot be proved through sola Scriptura, all came down to a belief in the trustworthy authority of Peter, the Bishop of Rome.
-It became obvious to me, the more I studied history, that it was to the authority, and often the courage, of the Bishop of Rome as the successor of Peter that we owe all that we now have and believe in Christendom.
-Certainly behind him was the protection, guidance, and inspiration of the Holy Spirit, yet at the center of all historic Christianity was the pope.
-Not the Scriptures, as I previously assumed, for if it wasn’t for the historical union of the bishops of the Church in union with the Bishop of Rome, there would be no Canon of Scriptures that we now call the Bible, no doctrines of the Trinity or divinity of Christ, and there would be no Christendom, for if it wasn’t for the Crusades, we would all have long been Muslims.
+I realized that everything came down to one basic doctrine; even the validity of our belief in the Trinity and the divinity of Christ, which cannot be proved through sola scriptura, all came down to a belief in the trustworthy authority of Peter, the bishop of Rome.
+It became obvious to me, the more I studied history, that it was to the authority, and often the courage, of the bishop of Rome as the successor of Peter that we owe all that we now have and believe in Christendom.
+Certainly, behind him was the protection, guidance, and inspiration of the Holy Spirit, yet at the center of all historic Christianity was the pope.
+Not the Scriptures, as I previously assumed, for if it wasn’t for the historical union of the bishops of the Church in union with the bishop of Rome, there would be no canon of Scriptures that we now call the Bible; there would be no doctrines of the Trinity or divinity of Christ, and there would be no Christendom, for if it wasn’t for the Crusades, we would all have long been Muslims.

-Realizing this, I read every single book I could find on the authority of the pope, but it wasn’t until I read one other book by John Henry Cardinal Newman that I was finally convinced.
-He himself had been desperately trying to find an alternative to becoming Catholic, to prove from history that Anglicanism was the true “middle way” between Protestantism and Catholicism, and his book An Essay on the Development of Doctrine was the result, the conclusion of which in the end convinced him to become Catholic.
+Realizing this, I read every single book I could find on the authority of the pope.
+It was through another book by John Henry Newman, however, that I finally became convinced.
+He himself had been desperately trying to find an alternative to becoming Catholic, to prove from history that Anglicanism was the true “middle way” between Protestantism and Catholicism.
+His book An Essay on the Development of Doctrine was the result.
+The conclusion of this book in the end convinced Newman to become Catholic.
 And, likewise, it did me.

 There is far too much in the book to summarize here, but basically there were twelve pages in the middle of the book, about the development of the papacy, that brought me “home.”
-It is not so amazing that the authority of the papacy didn’t become clear until the third century, given the constant persecutions of the first three centuries in which all the bishops of Rome were martyred.
+It is not so amazing that the authority of the papacy didn’t become clear until the third century, given the constant persecutions of the first three centuries, in which most of the bishops of Rome were martyred.
 There are lots of things we will never know about the first centuries of the Church because it was mostly underground, in hiding.
-Once the persecutions ceased under Constantine, the structure of the Church, as recorded in the writings of the early Church Fathers, was clearly there, under the authority of the Bishop of Rome.
-Most significantly, however, the authority of the pope was clearly recognized across the Church before the Canon of the Scriptures and the Trinity were finally defined in the fourth century, and before the divinity of Christ was formally defined in the fifth century!
-The acceptance of the pope as the authoritative successor of the Apostle Peter predated our unified beliefs in the Trinity, the divinity of Christ, and the Bible, and without the unifying presence of the pope overseeing the early councils, Christendom would have had none of these doctrines!
+Once the persecutions ceased under Constantine, however, the structure of the Church, as recorded in the writings of the early Church Fathers, became clearly apparent, under the authority of the bishop of Rome.
+Most significantly, however, the authority of the pope was clearly recognized across the Church before the canon of the Scriptures and the Trinity were finally defined in the fourth century, and before the divinity of Christ was formally defined in the fifth century.
+The acceptance of the pope as the authoritative predecessor of the Apostle Peter predated our unified beliefs in the Trinity, the divinity of Christ, and the Bible, and without the unifying presence of the pope overseeing the early councils, Christendom would have had none of these doctrines.

-With this, I was ready to become Catholic and, fortunately by that time, so was Marilyn.
-At first she was reticent to accept all that I was discovering, but her heart had already been so opened to the Catholic Church through her pro-life convictions and work that it didn’t take long for her to become as excited as I was about what we were discovering together.
-Her reading of two particular books—Tom Howard’s Evangelical Is Not Enough and Thomas Merton’s Seven Storey Mountain—had particularly closed the deal for her, as well as the amazingly convincing truth of Juan Diego and our Lady of Guadalupe.
+With this, I was ready to become Catholic, and, fortunately by that time, so was Marilyn.
+At first, she was hesitant to accept all that I was discovering, but her heart had already been so opened to the Catholic Church through her pro-life convictions and work that it didn’t take long for her to become as excited as I was about what we were discovering together.
+Her reading of two particular books — Tom Howard’s Evangelical Is Not Enough and Thomas Merton’s Seven-Storey Mountain — had particularly closed the deal for her, as well as the amazingly convincing truth of Juan Diego and Our Lady of Guadalupe.

-So, as a result of God’s mercy and grace, Marilyn and I entered the Catholic Church together with our two oldest sons in December, 1992 and it was then that I fully realized that the Proverb I had memorized years before was indeed true: by grace, I had trusted Him, and also by grace, I had been open to challenging the ways I had always “leaned on my own understanding.”
-In the end God has proven that He will indeed, “direct our paths,” for through His mercy and love, He has brought us home to the Catholic Church.
+So, as a result of God’s mercy and grace, Marilyn and I entered the Catholic Church together with our two oldest sons in December 1992.
+It was then that I fully realized the truth of that Proverb I had memorized so many years before.
+By grace, I had trusted Him, and also by grace, I had been open to challenging the ways I had always “leaned on my own understanding.”
+In the end, God has proven that He will indeed “direct our paths,” for through His mercy and love, He has brought us home to the Catholic Church.